Kulak/elevators/README.md

 The application was tested by leaving 1st and 2nd elevators to run using backend people simulation.

 3rd elevator was used to test sending change floor command to the elevator.

+## Issues

+Wire backend vs frontend method difference is not desired.

 ## References